zahiomago/zahi-cartography-free-maps/README.md

 # Za'hi | Cartography - Free Maps

 ## Module description
-This is a module for Foundry VTT with the free maps that you can find on my Patreon.
+This is a module for Foundry VTT with the free maps that you can find on my <a href="https://www.patreon.com/zahithemage" target="_blank"> Patreon. </a>

 [![Patreon](https://img.shields.io/badge/Pledge-Patreon-red)](https://www.patreon.com/zahithemage)